opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 - **Data Set:** The data set contains the data used for training and evaluating the model we will build in this demo.
 - **RHODS Notebook:** We will build and train the model using a Jupyter Notebook running in RHODS.
-- **MLFlow Experiment tracking:** We use MLFlow to track the model training run and parameters and metrics (such as accuracy, loss, etc) of the run.
-Every run is called an experiment.
+- **MLFlow Experiment tracking:** We use MLFlow to track the parameters and metrics (such as accuracy, loss, etc) of a model training run.
+These runs can be grouped under different "experiments", making it easy to keep track of the runs.
 - **MLFlow Model registry:** As we track the experiment we also store the trained model through MLFlow so we can easily version it and assign a stage to it (for example Staging, Production, Archive).
 - **S3 (ODF):** This is where the models are physically stored and what the MLFlow model registry interfaces with.
 We use ODF (OpenShift Data Foundation) according to the [MLFlow guide](/tools-and-applications/mlflow/mlflow/), but it can be replaced with another storage.
 - **Application interface:** This is the interface used to run predictions with the model.
 In our case, we will build a visual interface (interactive app) using Gradio and let it load the model from the MLFlow model registry.